Donor Profile

 Read more about Germany’s ODA to Global Health

 Climate protection has been emphasized by the BMZ as a ‘cornerstone’ of German development policy and increased in focus in recent years.
 Within this sector, the BMZ focuses on supporting LMICs in climate change mitigation, especially through enhancing the energy transition in these countries.
-Germany entered into so-called ‘Just Energy Transition Partnerships’ with South Africa in 2021 and Indonesia in 2022.
+Germany entered into a ‘Just Energy Transition Partnership’ with South Africa in 2021 and with Indonesia and Vietnam in 2022.
+In 2023, Germany reported that it had exceeded its EUR6 billion US$6.3 billion) climate finance pledge three years ahead of schedule, and published multiple statements urging other donors to follow its example in paying their fair share of climate finance.
+In light of the budget cuts to the BMZ, which provides the majority of Germany's international climate finance, Germany did not reach the EUR6 billion ( US$6.3 billion) target in 2023 and will be unlikely to reach it in 2024.

 Read more about Germany’s ODA to Climate